 French Green Montmorillonite Clay:

-This is characterised by a high mineral content and is rich in magnesium, iron, manganese, calcium, silica and nutrients.
+This is characterised by the high mineral content and is rich in magnesium, iron, manganese, calcium, silica and nutrients.
 Its ability to swell and absorb makes it ideal for face masks particularly, for oily skin.

 French Green Illite Clay: